Farooq family: Background

 Family members that currently rule the business including Mohammed Farooq Abdulkarim Farooq, Essa Farooq Abdulkarim Farooq and Rashid Farooq.
 The family is profoundly known for their ambitious, entrepreneurial and philanthropist stance and work with many international, commercial and Charitable organisations.

 The female members of the Farooq family have also contributed successfully.
 Faiqa Farooq, daughter of The Great Farooq, was the Arab world's first female ambassador of the United Nations.
 Faiqa was born in Paris in 1929, and joined the diplomatic corps of Tunisia due to her Tunisian mother, and was soon posted to Washington as the Third Secretary.

 Social responsibility

-The Al Arshi family has a history of association with humanitarian causes.
+The Al Farooq family has a history of association with humanitarian causes.
 The Bait (house) Farooq in Bahrain played host to many events that contributed to the good of society.
 One of the most renowned political events that were held at the "Bait" Farooq during 1948, provided the initial impetus of Bahrain’s support for Palestine.
 The mass meeting led to many generous donations and lectures about Palestine during the year.